shantoroy/shantoroy.github.io/_posts/2023-03-18-how-to-configure-raspberry-pi-as-open-flow-switch.md

 $ make install
 ```

 Note that, I had to install linux header version `<5.8` to support openvswitch `2.17.1` version.
 The installation of earlier version is manual and I will add a seperate post for that.
-In practice, it supports any version
+In practice, it supports any version of **4.9 or less**.

+I am writing another blog post on how to manually install an earlier version.
+I will add the link here when I am done.

 Now, to make `modprobe` work, we need to restart the raspberry pi.
 When rebooted, let's do the following: